 Whether they’re recent college graduates or retirees, substitute teachers are a diverse bunch with a range of academic specialties and skills.
-But no matter their background, they arrive at work each morning often unsure of exactly who and what they’ll be teaching.
-Mental_floss spoke to a few subs to get the inside scoop on everything from why they love pregnant teachers to how they spot troublemakers.
+No matter their background, they often arrive at work unsure of exactly who and what they’ll be teaching—but they usually have some tricks up their sleeves to get oriented quickly.
+Mental Floss spoke to a few subs to get the inside scoop on everything from why they love pregnant teachers to how they spot troublemaker pupils.

 Substitute teachers must be willing to have a (very) flexible schedule, and it helps if they’re morning people.
 As early as 5:00 a.m., subs get a phone call—automated or from someone who works in the school’s office—offering them a job for that day.
 If they accept, they have an hour or two to get out of bed, get ready, and report to work.
 Some schools now use an email notification system, but early morning phone calls are more effective given the time-sensitive, often unexpected nature of substitute teaching.

 2. First impressions are important when it comes to substitute teaching.